Northern Region (Ghana): Economy

-Just like all parts of Ghana, More than half of the economically active population are agricultural.The region is one of the most agriculturally important regions in Ghana.
+Like all parts of Ghana, more than half of the economically active population are agricultural.
+The region is one of the most agriculturally important regions in Ghana.
 It also has the largest reserve of iron ore.

 Demographics

 The Northern Region contains much of the territories of the Kingdom of Dagbon and Dagbani is the most widely spoke language, along with English.
 Dagbani belongs to the Oti–Volta subfamily in the Niger–Congo language family.
 Other languages spoken within the region include Likpakpaln and Nawuri.

-Business and Investment
+Business

-The region is a hotspot for investment in Ghana, with Tamale previously been ranked as the fastest growing city in West Africa, experiencing tremendous growth compared to other cities in Ghana.
+The region is a hotspot for investment in Ghana, with Tamale previously been ranked as the fastest growing city in West Africa; experiencing tremendous growth compared to other cities in Ghana.
 The region's location, and greater proximity to both Europe and North Africa, compared to Accra, makes it an increasingly attractive destination for investors.
-Ghana's largest iron ore reserves, estimated to be more than three billion tonnes, makes the region an ideal destination for investments in steel and iron.
+Ghana's largest iron ore reserves, estimated to be more than three billion tons, makes the region an ideal destination for investments in steel and iron.